 “My dad started getting AARP magazines in the mail on his 50th birthday,” Melissa, 24, says.
 “He throws them in the trash.”

-Jeff Goldblum is 63.
-A happy, healthy, middle-aged man.
-And yes, a recent father.
+(Jeff Goldblum is 63.
+A happy, healthy, and middle-aged man.
+And yes, a recent father.)

 “I didn’t even start my career until I was almost 40.”
 Amy, 49, says.
 “I was working serving jobs until then and somehow found my way into branding.
 I never rushed anything… I used to think that was a problem.
 But I’m happy now.”

 “I started hitting the gym after 40.” says Michael, now 51.
 “I was getting a gut, so I started running.
 I feel as good now as I did 20 years ago.
-Better, even.”
+Some days I feel better, even.”

 “These kids,” Brenda, 65, laughs, “talk about growing old.
-You take care of yourself, you eat right, you exercise and then sure age is just a number.
+You take care of yourself, you eat right, you exercise and get good sleep, then sure age is just a number.
 My father was unhealthy.
-He stressed and died of a heart attack when he was 72.
+He stressed and died of a heart attack when he was 62.
 My aunt Elise, on the other hand, lived happy and healthy until she was 90.”

 “My grandma still lives alone.
 She still bakes and walks to church.”
 Andrew, 40, tells us.
 “She’s 94.”

 Okay, until you’re over 100.
 And someday, maybe even longer.
-As Chris Traeger (Rob Lowe) told us in Parks and Rec:
+As Chris Traeger (played by Rob Lowe) told us in Parks and Rec:

-We mentioned Hollywood stars earlier who have benefited for years from luxury living.
-Of course they look and feel great.
+We mentioned Hollywood stars earlier who have benefited for years from luxury living – this of course makes it easier to age with a certain amount of grace, and suffer less from the averse affects.
 We talked to people from every era who will tell you that age is just a number.
 We can look at getting old through the rosiest glasses in history as it gets easier, and more fun, to age.

 But your body does start to break down at some point.
 You won’t be as quick as you were.
 You won’t jump out of bed without a few groans, no matter how much sleep you get.

 “I swam competitively for thirty years.
 I raced all across the country.
-But at some point my body just couldn’t do it anymore.”
-Mark, 47, tells us.
+But at some point my body just couldn’t do it anymore,” Mark, 47, tells us.
+“That was hard.”

 As Andre Agassi wrote in his memoir, Open,